nimbix/jarvice-helm/KubernetesInstall.md

 ## Scaling Up the Kubernetes Cluster

 Eventually, it may become necessary to scale up JARVICE by adding more nodes to the kubernetes cluster.
-In order to do so, you must first install [docker and kubeadm](#docker-and-kubeadm) as outlined in the [Node Software Installation](#node-software-installation) section of this document before continuing here.
+In order to do so, on each new node, you must first install
+[docker and kubeadm](#docker-and-kubeadm) as outlined in the [Node Software Installation](#node-software-installation) section of this document before continuing here.